GHAngeloid/HarunaBot/README.md

       - !server - Server stats.
       - !love - Determines who the User loves in the server.
       - !role - List of roles.
-      - !osutopscores - Returns top 5 top ranks of specified osu!
-User.
+      - !osu - Returns top 5 top ranks of specified osu!
+User, Returns recent plays made by User.
       - !game - Returns the activity instance the User is playing.
   - StatusListener.java
     - Prints status of bot on Console.
   - GuildMemberListener.java
-    - Fired when a User joins the server, changes Status, and changes Game (including Streams).
+    - Fired when a User joins the server, changes Status, changes Game (including Streams), adds/edits/deletes Messages.
     - If a User connects their Twitch account, they are able to acquire a LIVE role when they go live and climb up the Role Hierarchy.
 When they end their stream, the role gets removed.
   - VoiceListener.java
     - All voice channel events such as joining/leaving a voice channel and transferring from one channel to another.